We’ve written a lot about the dramatic rise in the number of children walking to school who are hit by drivers in September each year.

-- Children often do not know traffic laws.
+- Children often do not know about traffic laws.

 - Never increase your speed to pass a cyclist.

 - Never blow your horn at a child or adult cyclist.
-Such an action can startle the rider and lead to their losing control of their bike.
+Such an action can startle the rider and lead to them losing control of their bike.

 - All cyclists must be given three (3) feet of room between their bikes and your car.
 It’s the law in Connecticut.